thedude0606/options/DECISIONS.md

 - **Rationale**: Allows for swapping different analysis algorithms at runtime
 - **Alternatives Considered**: Hard-coded analysis logic
 - **Consequences**: More flexible system that can adapt to different market conditions

+### Facade Pattern
+- **Decision**: Implement facade pattern for the DataManager class
+- **Rationale**: Provides a simplified interface to the complex subsystem of data retrieval components
+- **Alternatives Considered**: Direct access to individual data components
+- **Consequences**: Cleaner client code, better encapsulation of implementation details

 ## Implementation Decisions